Accessibility Tools

 What is Knee Arthritis?

-The joint surface is covered by a smooth articular surface that allows pain-free movement in the joint.
-Arthritis is a general term covering numerous conditions where the joint surface or cartilage wears out.
-This surface can wear out for several reasons; often the definite cause is not known.
-Arthritis often affects the knee joint.
-When the articular cartilage wears out, the bone ends rub on one another and cause pain.
-The most common type of arthritis is osteoarthritis.
-It occurs with aging and use.
+The joint surface of the knee is covered by smooth articular surface that allows pain-free movement in the joint.
+Arthritis is a general term that covers numerous conditions where the joint surface or cartilage wears out.
+When the articular cartilage wears out, the bone ends rub on one another causing pain and stiffness.
+The most common type of knee arthritis is osteoarthritis and it occurs with aging and use.

 What are the Causes of Knee Arthritis?

-There are numerous conditions that can cause arthritis but often the exact cause is never known.
-In general, but not always, it affects people as they get older (osteoarthritis).
+There are numerous conditions that can cause arthritis, but often the exact cause is never known.
+In general, but not always, it affects people as they get older.
 Other causes include:

 • Trauma (fracture)